NoiceBroice/MineSweepr.io/README.md

 # MineSweepr.io
-java applet draft for a website I hope to make for average minesweeper enjoyers.
+Java applet draft for a website I hope to make for average minesweeper enjoyers.

 I plan to keep this project very portable and only require the executable jar